 a.
 Established in 2010 with a gift from Dr Philipp Hofflin, a University of Sydney graduate, this Scholarship aims to support outstanding PhD students in the School of Mathematics and Statistics, to explore research collaborations on a global scale.

 b.
 The Scholarship supports leading PhD students to interact with research mathematicians over a period of up to two months at a chosen international host institution.

 a.
 Applicants must be enrolled full-time in a PhD within the School of Mathematics and Statistics at the University of Sydney.

 b.
-Applicants must have completed one full-time year of their PhD and have successfully passed their annual progress review.
+Applicants must have completed one full-time year of their PhD but not more than 2 full time years of their PhD and should have successfully passed their annual progress evaluation.

 c.
 Applicants must be travelling to an international host institution to undertake research related to their PhD for a period of up to two months.